GamGam582/ZERO-L7ISS-QUEST-BROWSER/README.md

 🛠️ **INSTALLATION GUIDE:**
 1. Download the ZIP file
 2. Extract using the password
-3. Load as unpacked extension in Chrome/Edge
+3. Load as unpacked extension in your browser
 4. Visit Discord quest page and click the button!

 ---